Appointment and organisation

 Ministers' private interests

 While holding the position of minister, a minister may not hold a public office or other position which might compromise the performance of his or her ministerial duties or compromise the credibility of his or her actions as a minister.
 Upon being appointed, ministers must provide an account of their commercial activities, shareholdings, other significant assets and liabilities, and any outside duties or other interests which may be of relevance in evaluating their performance as a minister.

 The Prime Minister's Office draws up a list of ministers' private interests immediately after their formal appointment to office.
 These details are then communicated to Parliament in the form of a government communication.

 Ministers' pay and allowances

 Ministers' pay and allowances are defined in the act on pay to Members of Parliament.
-A minister's salary equals the sum payable to the deputy speaker of Parliament minus five per cent.
-The salary paid to the prime minister equals that paid to the speaker of Parliament minus five per cent.
+A minister's salary equals the sum payable to the deputy speaker of Parliament.
+The salary paid to the prime minister equals that paid to the speaker of Parliament.

 Ministers serving as Members of Parliament are also entitled to Member of Parliament’s salary and expense allowance.
 However, Members of Parliament appointed as ministers forfeit half of the salary and expense allowance they receive from Parliament.

 Ministers receive a salary as of the day when they assume their ministerial responsibilities.
 The right to salary expires upon acceptance of the minister's resignation or the time at which the minister is considered to have resigned from his/her ministerial duties.

 Ministers are entitled to 30 days of paid leave corresponding to annual holiday.

 One of the tasks in organising the incoming administration is appointment of the Ministerial Committees.